KrystofJan/kratos-gym/README.md

 docker compose up -d
 ```
 > [!NOTE]
-    docker compose is the new `GO` implementation of the old `python` docker-compose and it is managed by docker itself
+    docker compose is the new `GO` implementation of the old `python` docker-compose.
+    docker-compose is a standalone app, but docker compose is a plugin.
+    To install docker compose/docker-compose, checkout this [tutorial](https://docs.docker.com/compose/install/)
 >

 2. After starting all the necessary containers, you need to run the sql script that will create the database, create the tables and insert data in